-- ▶ Press the MOD key to select the MOD function. - ▶ Scroll through the soft-key row.
+- ▶ Press the MOD key to select the MOD function. - Scroll through the soft-key row.

-- ▶ To display the time zone window, press the SET TIME ZONE soft key. - In the right side under "time zone," click your correct time zone. - In the left side of the pop-up window, use the mouse to set the year, month and date. - If required, edit the time of day through the keyboard. - To save the settings, click the 0K button. - ▶ To discard the changes and cancel the dialog, click the Cancel button.
+- ▶ To display the time zone window, press the SET TIME ZONE soft key. - In the right side under "time zone," click your correct time zone. - ▶ In the left of the pop-up window you select whether you want to set the time manually (activate the Set the time manually option), or whether the TNC is to synchronize the time through a server (activate the Synchronize the time over NTP server option). - If required, edit the time of day through the keyboard. - ▶ To save the settings, click the 0K button. - ▶ To discard the changes and cancel the dialog, click the Cancel button.